zheka2304/innercore-mod-toolchain/FAQ.md

 ### What if I want just single project

 Then just place the working files in the root folder of the toolchain, it does not need to be selected and if such a project exists, it will be selected by default.
 You will still be able to use all the features, the main folder will only act as a project.
 If necessary, change the `projectLocations` property to exclude the root folder (*..*) from the list of projects to prevent them from being duplicated in the selection interface.
-Once the `selectedProject` property is changed by you personally, the "global" project has no meaning.
+Once the `currentProject` property is changed by you personally, the "global" project has no meaning.

 ### How to change import path